chihebabid/CMFRC522/README.md

 # CMFRC522
-Porting of MFRC522 Arduino C++ class to Raspberry Pi based on pigpio library
+A C++ class based on pigpio library for Raspberry Pi to use RC522 RFID reader.

 ## Requirements
 Pigpio library